kechiao/SmallSelfSteeringSuperCar/README.md

-# MiniAutoRCCar
+# SmallSelfSteeringSuperCar
-This is a miniature autonomous RC car
+This is a miniature autonomous RC car using a Lamborghini Veneno supercar!
+Vroom Vroom!